tari/taricorp.net/README.md

 [ ] figures are wonky (xref matroishka)
 [ ] audit jquery use (functions.js in particular)
 [ ] xref header link tags against current
+[ ] what's up with \_pages?

+## Optimization

+Set up to minify resources with `gulp`.
+First `npm install`, then invoke `gulp` to (by default) copy Hugo's output to the `public-min` directory and minify the appropriate resources.

+Borrowed from https://github.com/bonnici/gulp-hugo-workflow/.
+Also supports watching for updates and automatically reloading which might be interesting to try out.